einarvelez/NoticeBoard/README.md

 ## Usage

 An application expose 5 REST endpoints for each entity.
-For example *Notice* (and any other) they are :
+For example *Notice* (and any other) they are:

 * **GET** `{baseURL}/notices/` - lists all *Notices* (as Json array),
 * **GET** `{baseURL}/notices/{id}` - gets single *Notice* (as Json) by its `{id}`,